 Workplace mental health has always been second to physical health.
 It has been ignored, stigmatised, misunderstood, sometimes even punished.
 However, it seems COVID may have triggered change.
 Has this pandemic forced us to come face to face with issues that have been swept under the rug for too long?

 Employees are no longer willing to settle for psychologically unsafe workplaces, or conditions that have detrimental effects on their mental health.
 With employee wellbeing brought to the forefront, we have finally had to confront the elephant in the room (or should we say, the black dog?)
+The Committee for Economic Development of Australia (CEDA), released a report in November 2022 forecasting that by 2030, workplace mental health compensation claims are predicted to double.

 Poor mental health costs the Australian government $70 billion a year.
 With reduced productivity, increased absenteeism, high staff turnover, and less engagement at work, it is also estimated that mental illness costs Australian businesses $39 billion a year.
 The changing work environment and expectations are major contributors to this increased incidence of poor workplace mental health.